Lubrication and Tribology

 Payback comes in many forms, people often say they find it hard to justify ROI, I find it quite easy, it comes down to risk, safety, volume, criticality and cost.

-Lubricants are getting more expensive, in the food sector it's not unusual to find smaller volumes that easily cost over £1000 in oil alone; does a timed change provide the best value and use of this finite resource?
+Lubricants are getting more expensive, in the food sector it's not unusual to find smaller volume fills that easily cost well over £1000 in oil alone; does a timed change provide the best value and use of this important resource?

-Lubricants are also getting smarter with some synthetics lasting 3-5 times longer.
+Lubricants are also getting smarter with some synthetics lasting 3-5 times longer than standard mineral oils.

-Lubrication requires managing, that's why I always advise sites to have a Lubrication champion who is responsible for tracking use, taking samples and working it partnership with their lubricant supplier.
+Lubrication requires management, that's why I always advise any site to have a Lubrication champion who is responsible for tracking lubricant use, trained to take oil samples and working it partnership with their lubricant supplier.

-Lubricants are also getting smarter with some synthetics lasting 3-5 times longer.
+Lubricants are also getting smarter with some synthetics lasting 3-5 times longer than standard mineral oils.

-Lubrication requires managing, that's why I always advise sites to have a Lubrication champion who is responsible for tracking use, taking samples and working it partnership with their lubricant supplier.
+Lubrication requires management, that's why I always advise any site to have a Lubrication champion who is responsible for tracking lubricant use, trained to take oil samples and working it partnership with their lubricant supplier.

 How do we go about it?

-Well you can buy a Laboratory and do it yourself... but the ROI would be hard to justify.
+Well you could buy a Laboratory and do it yourself... but the ROI would be hard to justify.

-You could employ a contractor that takes Thermal, Vibration, Ultrasound and Oil Samples.
+You could employ a contractor that captures Thermal, Vibration, Ultrasound and Oil Samples.

 This may be a good way to start but ownership is best held eventually within the company.

-Starting this way you can get the skills transferred, it's my preferred choice and one that I have used successfully before.
+Starting this way you can get some skills transferred, it's my preferred choice and one that I have used successfully before.

 If you are going to set up an inspection process I would recommend an Oil Sampling service like CAT Finning provide.

-Here you purchase a sampling kit (they also do fuel and coolant) these provide a self addressed envelope, bottle, tube and plastic closure bag to post the samples back to their laboratory.
+Here you can purchase sampling kits (they also do fuel and coolant) provide a return envelope, bottle, tube and plastic closure bag to post your samples to their laboratory.

-Results are then posted via their on-line database a couple of days later.
+The results are then posted via their on-line database within a couple of days.

-You need to know what to look for, this is where some training may be required
+You need to know what to look for, this is where training is required

 Samples have to be taken in a certain way from the optimum take off points and the results need interpreting.

-The laboratory will give you an idea after they have a trended database of six or more readings, but they don't live in your facility so will not always have all the information that is available to you.
+The laboratory will give you an idea after they have a trended database of six or more readings, but they don't live in your factory or facility so will not have all the information that is available to you.

-Well you can buy a Laboratory and do it yourself... but the ROI would be hard to justify.
+Well you could buy a Laboratory and do it yourself... but the ROI would be hard to justify.

-You could employ a contractor that takes Thermal, Vibration, Ultrasound and Oil Samples.
+You could employ a contractor that captures Thermal, Vibration, Ultrasound and Oil Samples.

 This may be a good way to start but ownership is best held eventually within the company.

-Starting this way you can get the skills transferred, it's my preferred choice and one that I have used successfully before.
+Starting this way you can get some skills transferred, it's my preferred choice and one that I have used successfully before.

 If you are going to set up an inspection process I would recommend an Oil Sampling service like CAT Finning provide.

-Here you purchase a sampling kit (they also do fuel and coolant) these provide a self addressed envelope, bottle, tube and plastic closure bag to post the samples back to their laboratory.
+Here you can purchase sampling kits (they also do fuel and coolant) provide a return envelope, bottle, tube and plastic closure bag to post your samples to their laboratory.

-Results are then posted via their on-line database a couple of days later.
+The results are then posted via their on-line database within a couple of days.

-You need to know what to look for, this is where some training may be required
+You need to know what to look for, this is where training is required

 Samples have to be taken in a certain way from the optimum take off points and the results need interpreting.

-The laboratory will give you an idea after they have a trended database of six or more readings, but they don't live in your facility so will not always have all the information that is available to you.
+The laboratory will give you an idea after they have a trended database of six or more readings, but they don't live in your factory or facility so will not have all the information that is available to you.

 Lubricating your Assets

-Lubrication, a piece of the reliability puzzle often ignored at some cost
+Lubrication, a piece of the reliability puzzle often ignored at high cost

 Talking with a prospective client managing an operation that is totally reactive in the way they handle maintenance work, it was an interesting discussion that got right to the basics of Lubrication.

-One subject included in any work I undertake is Lubrication, without a robust strategy for lubrication in control it is hard to move forward to predictive maintenance, this was no exception and I learnt the most from conversations on the factory floor with operators.
+Lubrication is at the heart of reliability, without a robust strategy for lubrication in control it is hard to move forward to predictive maintenance, this was no exception and I learnt the most from conversations on the factory floor with operators.

-One subject included in any work I undertake is Lubrication, without a robust strategy for lubrication in control it is hard to move forward to predictive maintenance, this was no exception and I learnt the most from conversations on the factory floor with operators.
+Lubrication is at the heart of reliability, without a robust strategy for lubrication in control it is hard to move forward to predictive maintenance, this was no exception and I learnt the most from conversations on the factory floor with operators.

-You can understand this when you read some OEM manuals, it will describe the transport, delivery, commissioning, safety controls, operation, strip down for cleaning, sub assembly removal, procedures for maintaining, specification of spares, suggested spare parts list, then somewhere at the rear it will include two cursory pages, copied and pasted from a lubrication supplier with some pretty basic generic instructions, annual oil change, list of recommended oils etc.
+You can understand this when reading some OEM manuals, they will describe the transport, delivery, commissioning, safety controls, operation, strip down for cleaning, sub assembly removal, procedures for maintaining, specification of spares, suggested spare parts list, then somewhere at the back it will include two cursory pages, copied and pasted from a lubrication supplier with some pretty generic instructions, annual oil change, list of recommended oils etc.

-Lubrication should never be an afterthought, it needs to be smarter, with specification and control to add the most value.
+Lubrication should never be an afterthought, it needs to be smarter, with specifications and controls.

 This stuff is at the back of the manual so it can't be that important... can it?

-Lubrication should never be an afterthought, it needs to be smarter, with specification and control to add the most value.
+Lubrication should never be an afterthought, it needs to be smarter, with specifications and controls.

 This stuff is at the back of the manual so it can't be that important... can it?

-Ignore it at your peril, I had a conversation some years ago with a contractor commissioning a new production line with his grease gun in hand, I asked a silly question and got a silly answer:
+Ignore Lubrication at your peril... a conversation some years ago with a contractor commissioning a new production line with his grease gun in hand, I asked him a silly question and got a silly answer:

 Me: "What type of grease are you using in your grease gun?"